NureniJamiu/screenforge/README.md

 - [Vercel](https://vercel.com/) for hosting and deployment
 - [Prisma](https://prisma.io/) for database management

+## 🔮 Future Integrations

+Planned features for upcoming releases:

+- **Zoom on Cursor Point:** Viewers can zoom in on specific areas of the screen recording by hovering or clicking near the cursor.
+- **Comments & Reactions:** Users can leave comments or emoji reactions directly on shared videos for collaborative feedback.
+- **Advanced Analytics:** Track viewer engagement, watch time, and interaction statistics for each video.
+- **Third-Party Integrations:** Connect with platforms like Slack, Trello, Notion, and Google Drive for seamless sharing and workflow automation.
+- **Custom Branding:** Add custom watermarks, intro/outro screens, and branding options for organizations.
+- **Transcript Search:** Search within AI-generated captions and transcripts for quick navigation.
+- **Live Collaboration:** Multiple users can annotate or edit videos in real-time.

 ## 📞 Support

 If you have any questions or need help, please: